-How to speed up Preview on Mac
+5 quick ways to speed up Preview on Mac

 Whenever you view an image or a PDF on your Mac, Preview is the default app to open.
 It’s a great simple application that packs a robust set of features like markups, virtual signatures, and photo editing.

-Surprisingly though for a small image-viewing app, Preview has a stunningly poor performance record.
+Surprisingly, for a small image-viewing app, Preview has a stunningly poor performance record.
 As the go-to utility for viewing PDF and image files, it can be frustrating when you have to deal with slow Preview response times that make it difficult to load or read your files.

 But fear not, you can speed up Preview with a few tricks and start viewing images and PDF files without the hassles of sluggish performance.

-Why Is Preview Slow?
+Why is Preview slow?